Economic Impact

 In Golden, Colorado, a whitewater park on Clear Creek contributes an estimated $2 million annually to the city’s economy.
 A river recreation park in Vail contributes $1.8 million annually, and a park in Breckenridge $1.4 million annually.

-An economic machine – generating economic benefits by attracting residents and visitors.
+GOAL: Build an economic machine – generating economic benefits by attracting residents and visitors.

 In nearby Cascade, Idaho, a University of Idaho Extension study showed that the park drew nearly 20,000 visitors its first year, and 50,000 the next.
 That figure will increase as Kelly’s develops further.